All Episodes

 It didn't work for us.

-Uh and the the Oprah's audience gets it.
+And the Oprah's audience gets it.

-I mean it it's this is this is scary.
+I mean, this is scary.

-Oprah says to an audience member, stand up, stand up, stand up.
+Oprah says to an audience member: stand up, stand up, stand up.

-We're back with former vice president Al Gore.
+We're back with former Vice President Al Gore.

 We've devoted this whole show to try to educate our world, those of you who are watching us about the effects of global warming and what we can do.

-I just said to the audience, does anybody feel differently about it than when you uh came in?
+I just said to the audience, does anybody feel differently about it than when you came in?

-I just I get it now.
+I just, I get it now.

 I get it.

-And it it hit home, and what do you get?
+And what do you get?

 I get that I can help.

-I get that I can make a contribution that we all can, and that it's not some scientific thing far away.
+I get that I can make a contribution that we all can.

 What was it that got to you?